 Soprano singer Kate Bush is known for her stunning voice and eclectic style.
 She started writing music at age 11 and signed with EMI at 16.
 By her late teens, she had composed over 200 songs.

 Bush’s debut single “Wuthering Heights” was #1 for four weeks on the UK Singles Chart, becoming the first female artist to reach #1 with a song she both wrote and recorded.
 She was also one of the first performers to use a head mic to dance and sing simultaneously.

 Bush has been nominated for three Grammy Awards and received the Ivor Novello Award for Outstanding Contribution to British Music.

 23. Joe Cocker

-Cocker found almost instant success with his first album that included his version of “With a Little Help From My Friends” by The Beatles.
-In 1968, his version topped the UK chart at number one.
+Cocker found almost instant success with his first album that included his version of “With a Little Help from My Friends” by the Beatles.
+In 1968, his version topped the UK chart at #1.

 24. Marianne Faithfull

 During the 1960s, Marianne Faithfull was the most popular female singer of the British Invasion.
 She originally had a distinctive melodic and higher voice in the 1960s, but her drug abuse and severe laryngitis in the 1970s permanently changed her voice to a lower and raspier sound.